-Our Board of Trustees determined that Ms. Hale should serve on our Board of Trustees based on her many years of leadership and senior executive experience; her deep involvement in the operational and financial sides of the Company's business; her knowledge of real estate and the Company and its strategies and opportunities for creating shareholder value; her financial depth in various disciplines, including capital allocation, finance, treasury, real estate and business development; and her experience with long-term strategic planning, asset management, transactions at asset and corporate levels, acquisitions, dispositions, investments, financing, and operational execution.
+Our Board of Trustees determined that Ms. Hale, whom the Board has announced will become President and Chief Executive Officer of the Company in August 2018 when Mr. Bierkan retires, should serve on our Board of Trustees based on her many years of leadership and senior executive experience; her deep involvement in the operational and financial sides of the Company's business; her knowledge of real estate and the Company and its strategies and opportunities for creating shareholder value; her financial depth in various disciplines, including capital allocation, finance, treasury, real estate and business development; and her experience with long-term strategic planning, asset management, transactions at asset and corporate levels, acquisitions, dispositions, investments, financing, and operational execution.
 Her experience and relationships in the lodging industry and insights into the evolving retail and consumer environment from her service as a director of Macy's are also valuable assets to the Company, including the Board.

 Evan Bayh has served as one of our trustees and as chairman of our Nominating and Corporate Governance Committee since our initial public offering in May 2011.
 Since 2011, Senator Bayh has been a partner at McGuireWoods LLC, a global diversified law firm, and a senior advisor at Apollo Global Management, a leading global alternative asset management firm.
-From 1999 through 2010,

-Senator Bayh was a member of the United States Senate, representing the state of Indiana.
+From 1999 through 2010, Senator Bayh was a member of the United States Senate, representing the state of Indiana.
 He served on six Committees-Banking, Housing and Urban Affairs; Armed Services; Energy and Natural Resources; the Select Committee on Intelligence; Small Business and Entrepreneurship; and the Special Committee on Aging.
 He also chaired two subcommittees.
 From 1989 until 1997, Senator Bayh served as the Governor of Indiana.
 Senator Bayh currently serves on the boards of directors of Berry Plastics (NYSE: BERY), Marathon Petroleum (NYSE: MPC) and Fifth Third Bank (NASDAQ:FITB).
 Senator Bayh received a Bachelor's degree in Business Economics with honors from Indiana University and a Juris Doctor degree from the University of Virginia.